Exploration of the Valley of the Amazon

-Exploration of the Valley of the Amazon is a two volume publication by two young USN lieutenants William Lewis Herndon (vol. 1) and Lardner A. Gibbon (vol. 2).
-Herndon split the main party in two so that he and Gibbon could explore two different areas of the Valley of the Amazon.
+Exploration of the Valley of the Amazon is a two-volume work by William Lewis Herndon and Lardner A. Gibbon, who were lieutenants in the United States Navy.
+Volume I was written by Herndon, and Volume II was written by Gibbon.
+The publication was originally a report about their exploration, consisting of 442 pages.
+During the exploration, Herndon divided the main party into two groups so that he and Gibbon could explore different regions of the area.